REBUILDMX/rebuildmx-documentation/docs/philosophy.md

 slug: /philosophy
 ---

-The objective of REBUILD Mahayana is to create a framework and a foundation for society to sustain its livelihoods.
+The objective of REBUILD MX is to create a framework and a foundation for society to sustain its livelihoods.

 The framework will follow the following principles:
 1. **Universality**: The framework considers fundamental needs for humans.
 This includes nutritious food, water, and shelter.